GfellerLab/MixMHC2pred/README.md

    data obtained from the cell line *DOHH2* in Dheilly et al., *Cancer Cell* (2020), containing some peptides bound to the HLA in the reverse direction.

-4) (Optional) To run MixMHC2pred from anywhere on your computer, make an alias of MixMHC2pred executable (see above for which one depending on operating system) or add it in your path.
+5) (Optional) To run MixMHC2pred from anywhere on your computer, make an alias of MixMHC2pred executable or add it in your path.

 If using a non-standard OS, it is possible to compile MixMHC2pred using the Makefile found in the *bin* folder.